iva-ho/iva-ho/README.md

 🌒 Hi!
-I’m @iva-ho
+I’m iva-ho

 🌓 Data Analytics Newbie

-🌕 SQL & R explorer
+🌕 SQL, Python & R explorer

-🌗 linkedin.com/in/ivana-holleschova-1a4981239
+🌗 hiker, dog mom

-🌘 passionate hiker
+🌘 linkedin.com/in/ivana-holleschova-1a4981239

 <!---
 This is the place where I store my data projects.